 Planning permission for log cabins can be refused for reasons such as the visual impact the cabin may cause or the cabin being built in an area of natural beauty.

 Download the official planning permission leaflet from “Department Of Housing”

 As Ireland has an independent third party planning appeals system, An Bord Pleanála, you can appeal a decision for planning permission for log cabins even if your planning application has initially been refused.
 You may be able to have the decision overturned.
 Retention can also be sought at a later date.

-It is common for people to outgrow the size of their home, whether you now have children or simply need more living space to feel comfortable.
-But, we also know how expensive and stressful it can be to build an extension to your own.
-A traditional extension can take months to build, with lots of disrupting build work at your home and it can burn a big whole in your pocket.
-So, the best alternative that we can suggest for building an extension on a budget is by choosing a log home.
-There are lots of options to suit your needs, such as a getaway log cabin, log office and even a garden log house.When you building an extension you don’t need planning up to 40 sq.m.
+It is common for people to outgrow the size of their existing home, whether you now have children or simply need more living space to feel comfortable.
+We know how expensive and stressful it can be to build an extension.
+A traditional extension can take months to build, with lots of disrupting building work and it can work out very expensive and often over budget.

-Log garages are becoming the new way to keep your vehicle safe and sheltered from Ireland weather.
-This is because they are durable, long lasting and look attractive for your property.
+Log garages are becoming an increasingly popular new way to keep vehicles safe and sheltered from Ireland‘s changeable weather.
+They are durable, long lasting and look attractive on your property.
 We would definitely recommend choosing a log garage over other carports and structures.
 There are lots of designs that you will love and now they are more sophisticated than ever.
 For example, you can choose a log garage that has a locked garage and a carport for two vehicles, as well as featuring roof shingles to complement your property.